alexander-ratzan/alexander-ratzan.github.io/_pages/about.md

 ---

 I’m Alex, a first year PhD student at NYU Tandon School of Engineering.
-As a School of Engineering fellow, I am working with [Dr. Erdem Varol](https://scholar.google.com/citations?user=7GlElV0AAAAJ&hl=en) in the [Neuroinformatics Lab](https://www.neuroinformaticslab.com/) to develop novel, efficient, and scalable methods to solve problems in neuroscience.
+As a School of Engineering fellow, I am working with [Dr. Erdem Varol](https://scholar.google.com/citations?user=7GlElV0AAAAJ&hl=en) in the [Neuroinformatics Lab](https://www.neuroinformaticslab.com/) to develop novel, efficient, and scalable methods to address unsolved problems in neuroscience.

-My current research lies at the intersection of genomics and neuroimaging with the goal of aligning these data types to better understand brain-behavior relationships.
-This research involves a variety of deep learning, contrastive learning, and graph theoretical methods.
+My research is currently focused on understanding the relationship between genetics and brain connectivity patterns.
+I approach this research problem by applying techniques from statistical machine learning, graph-theory, and deep learning to large genomic and neuroimaging datasets.

-More generally, I'm passionate about helping us better understand brain disorders through computational techniques.
+More generally, I'm curious to learn more about our brains using artificial intelligence, and I hope that my research can contribute to how we understand and treat brain disorders.

 **Research Interests:** large-scale neuroimaging, machine learning, computational psychiatry/neurology, cognitive neuroscience